Noah-Samawi/ci-swag/README.md

 [Link to deployed site](https://ci-swag-e9f8de0bed4b.herokuapp.com/)

 <hr>
-CiSwag is an online product shop and course enrollment platform, built using Python, Django, HTML, CSS, JavaScript, Amazon S3 and Stripe.
+CiSwag is an online merchandise store catering specifically to software developers.
+It also is an edu platform where users can enroll in extra online courses and subscribe to memberships.
+Built using Python, Django, HTML, CSS, JavaScript, Amazon S3 and Stripe.

 ![CI SWAG STORE PREVIEW](./documentation/images/features/homepage.png)